- CBD Oil in Florida: What You NEED to Know

 CBD Oil in Florida: What You NEED to Know

 There is often a joke that when anything usual happens in America, your first guess is Florida!
-Residents of the Sunshine State love its quirks, while everyone else is confused.
+Residents of the Sunshine State love its quirks, while everyone else seems confused by them.
 One place where it meets ‘the standard’ is laws surrounding CBD oil in Florida.
 There is an unwritten rule.
 It says that CBD legality is as needlessly complicated as possible.

 Don’t believe us?
 Try this scenario on for size.
 California allows recreational cannabis.
 Technically, CBD is illegal there!
 The 2018 Farm Bill legalized the cultivation of industrial hemp.
 It did nothing for cannabidiol, which remains a federally controlled substance.
 The FDA now won’t permit the addition of the compound to food items.
 Brands are also not allowed to refer to it as a ‘health supplement.’

 The assumption is that cannabidiol is legal in most states.
-It is, but in many cases, it is only a recent development.
+But in many cases, it is only a recent development.
 For example, CBD in Florida was technically illegal until the middle of 2019!

 CBD Oil in Florida Is Now Legal

 For a long time, the issue of CBD oil’s legality in Florida was contested.
 Certain attorneys claimed that the federal government’s action supersedes state law.
 Others said that hemp was illegal in Florida until the legislature said otherwise.
 Then you had lawyers who claimed that CBD derived from hemp was fine.
 You had to make sure it contained less than 0.3% THC, however.